jhass/DeBot/README.md

 ## thread

-A collection of threading primitives such as a Queue and a ReadWriteLock
+A collection of threading primitives such as a Queue and a ReadWriteLock.
+Currently doesn't make much sense for Crystal 0.7.

 ### Dependencies